mhtvsSFrpHdE/prefetch/qpp/prefetch/README.md

 Strongly recommend VSCode extension `TabNine` while diving into the Q++ hell.
 There are other suggest extensions added to workspace recommendations.
 IDE settings uploaded to `.vscode`, see `.vscode\README.md` for more information.

+Duplicate `envExample.bat` as `env.bat` and change variables inside,
+then run `start_vscode.bat` to open VSCode.
+`env.bat` tells VSCode where to find gcc compiler files.